mahmoudmhashem/ComputerVisionCourse/README.md

 Linear Regression implementation From scratch.

 ## Week2
-This week is depend on Lecture3 from Introduction to Deep Learning (IN2346) course at TUM School of Computation, Information and Technology.
+This week is depend on Lecture3 and Lecture4 from Introduction to Deep Learning (IN2346) course at TUM School of Computation, Information and Technology.

 ### MUT pdf Lecture:
 [intro2nn](https://cvg.cit.tum.de/_media/teaching/ws2024/i2dl/3.intro2nn.pdf)